Regulating For-Hire Autonomous Vehicles for An Equitable Multimodal Transportation Network: The Solution Method

-To summarize, we run the best response algorithm to iteratively compute the profit maximization problem (\ref{Incentives_AMoD}) and the ridership maximization problem (\ref{Incentives_PT}), using the standard interior-point method \cite{mehrotra1992implementation}.
-After the algorithm converges, we obtain a candidate Nash equilibrium, which might be the local solution to each player's optimization problem.
-To validate the quality of these candidate solutions, we use the result of Proposition \ref{proposition_upper_lower_bound}, Proposition \ref{proposition_concavity}, and Theorem \ref{themrem_concavity}, so that the profit maximization problem (\ref{Incentives_AMoD}) can be solved approximately with a theoretical upper bound, whereas the ridership maximization problem (\ref{Incentives_PT}) can be solved exactly under certain mild conditions.
-Details of the algorithm are summarized in Algorithm \ref{algorithm1}.
+To summarize, we run the best response algorithm to iteratively compute the profit maximization problem (\ref{Incentives_AMoD}) using the standard interior-point method \cite{mehrotra1992implementation} and solve the ridership maximization problem (\ref{Incentives_PT}) by grid search methods (line 2-9 in Algorithm \ref{algorithm1}).
+After the algorithm converges, we obtain a candidate Nash equilibrium, which might be the local solution to the profit maximization problem of the TNC platform.
+To validate the quality of the candidate Nash equilibrium, we use the result of Proposition \ref{proposition_upper_lower_bound}, so that the profit maximization problem (\ref{Incentives_AMoD}) can be solved approximately with a theoretical upper bound.
+Details of the algorithm are summarized in Algorithm \ref{algorithm1} in Appendix C.

 The aforementioned numerical framework is very useful for us to evaluate the quality of the derived Nash equilibrium.
 This is because it indicates that the candidate Nash equilibrium is at least as good as an $\epsilon$-Nash equilibrium, where the value of $\epsilon$ can be given by the difference between the profit of the ride-hailing platform at the Nash equilibrium $\pi^a(\xi^{a^*},\xi^{p^*})$ and its upper bound $\bar{\pi}^a$.
-In particular, we summarize the above discussion as the following proposition: \begin{proposition} Suppose the best response process (line 2-9) in Algorithm \ref{algorithm1} converges to a candidate Nash equilibrium $(\xi^{a^*},\xi^{p^*})$, which satisfies $\bar{N}_{ij}^p\leq \dfrac{1}{w_{max}^p}$ for $\forall i,j=1,\dots,M$, then $(\xi^{a^*},\xi^{p^*})$ is an $\epsilon$-Nash equilibrium of the game problem defined by (\ref{Incentives_AMoD}) and (\ref{Incentives_PT}), and we have:
+In particular, we summarize the above discussion as the following proposition: \begin{proposition} Suppose the best response process (line 2-9) in Algorithm \ref{algorithm1} converges to a candidate Nash equilibrium $(\xi^{a^*},\xi^{p^*})$, then $(\xi^{a^*},\xi^{p^*})$ is an $\epsilon$-Nash equilibrium of the game problem defined by (\ref{Incentives_AMoD}) and (\ref{Incentives_PT}) with:

-\end{proposition} The above proposition can be easily derived based on Proposition \ref{proposition_upper_lower_bound}, Theorem \ref{themrem_concavity}, and the definition of the $\epsilon$-Nash equilibrium, thus its proof is omitted.
+\end{proposition} The above proposition can be easily derived based on Proposition \ref{proposition_upper_lower_bound} and the definition of the $\epsilon$-Nash equilibrium, thus its proof is omitted.